-They all are small and temporary — and can be easily done sitting at home.
+They all are small and temporary — and can be quickly done sitting at home.

-In fact, the number of freelance programming and coding jobs far outweigh other jobs in terms of volume.
+The number of freelance programming and coding jobs far outweigh other positions in terms of volume.

 Don’t let me dictate you into believing this, see for yourself:

 Picking an excellent job website and setting up job alerts is likely to increase your odds of getting good work from home coding or programming job.

 It’s better to search in places that have high-demand and where employers are willing to offer decent pay.